Program Overview

 Tuition and Fees

-Total cost per credit hour is $442.18 and is comprised of: $394.80 base tuition + $10.52 college differential + $36.86 upper division course premium.
+The total cost per credit hour is $442.18 and is comprised of $394.80 base tuition + $10.52 college differential + $36.86 upper division course premium.
 There is a student technology fee charged each semester.
 It is $150 in the Fall, $150 in the Spring, and $20 in the Summer.
 There may be additional costs, depending on the class.
 Additional costs are often for textbooks, supplemental course materials, and proctoring fees.

 To complete an undergraduate degree, students are required to fulfill general education and college-specific requirements.